-The fact that Jesus said these things in private to his disciples is also worth mentioning because one might have conceivably argued that when Jesus said to the multitude, “There is nothing outside the man that by going into him can make him unclean,” what he actually meant by “the things outside the man” was something like “the things that a man sees and hears,” i.e., “sense-impressions”; and the multitude merely misunderstood his meaning.
+The fact that Jesus said these things in private to his disciples is also worth mentioning because one might have conceivably argued that when Jesus said to the multitude, “There is nothing outside the man that by going into him can make him unclean,” what he actually meant by “the things outside the man” was something like “the things that a man sees and hears,” i.e., “sense-impressions”; and the multitude merely misunderstood Jesus’s intended meaning.
 But the fact that when Jesus is alone with his disciples he speaks of “bellies” and “latrines” clearly shows that there was no mere “misunderstanding.”
 To Jesus’s way of thinking, it wasn’t enough for an interpretation to be the most obvious one to make it the “correct” interpretation.
-He thought it should be the responsibility of others to figure out what he really had in mind—and it seems that the only possible way to do so would be by beginning with the assumption that the “correct” interpretation of one of Jesus’s sayings would not necessarily be the one that appeared to be the most obvious to the ordinary person.
+He thought it should be the responsibility of others to figure out what he really (though secretly) had in mind—and it seems that the only possible way to do so would be by starting off with the assumption that the “correct” interpretation of one of Jesus’s sayings would not necessarily be the one that appeared to be the most obvious to the ordinary person.

-We’re forced to conclude that the mysterious class “he who has ears to hear” or “anyone who has ears to hear” must consist of all those persons who could have known—that is, without being told by anyone—that actually only the first half of Jesus’s parable dealt with “matters of the belly,” while the second half of it dealt with “matters of the heart.”
+We’re forced to conclude that the mysterious class “he who has ears to hear” or “anyone who has ears to hear” must consist of all those persons who could have known—that is, without being told by anyone—that in fact only the first half of Jesus’s parable dealt with “matters of the belly,” while the second half of it dealt with “matters of the heart.”
 And that is a class of persons which consists of exactly no one.
 The fact of the matter is that Jesus knowingly misled “the multitude.”
 If you have one meaning in mind when you speak, and it can be safely predicted that every other “uninitiated” person in the world is going to think you have something else in mind—well then, I hate to break it to you (even if you claim to be everyone’s Lord and Savior)—but you’re a liar.